tsedio/tsed/docs/getting-started.md

 ```

 ::: tip
-By default ServerLoader load automatically Services, Controllers and Middlewares in a specific directories.
+By default ServerLoader loads automatically Services, Controllers and Middlewares in specific directories.
-This behavior can be change by editing the [componentScan configuration](/configuration.md).
+This behavior can be changed by editing the [componentScan configuration](/configuration.md).
 :::

 ::: tip
-In addition, it also possible to use [node-config](https://www.npmjs.com/package/config) or [dotenv](https://www.npmjs.com/package/dotenv) to load your configuration from file:
+In addition, it is also possible to use [node-config](https://www.npmjs.com/package/config) or [dotenv](https://www.npmjs.com/package/dotenv) to load your configuration from file:

 <<< @/docs/snippets/configuration/bootstrap-with-node-config.ts

-You should have this tree directories:
+You should have this directory tree:

 ```
 .